Rachelnk/portfolio/README.md

 ## Installation Instructions
 * Clone the repository to your local machine. e.g. `$ git clone remote URL`
 * In the command line type cd and the folder name where you've cloned the repo in your local machine.
-* n this folder open index.html, this is website's landing page.You can also see other folders for images, css files and JS files.
+* In this folder open index.html, this is website's landing page.You can also see other folders for images, css files and JS files.
 ##
 ## Technologies used
 * HTML